Maps

 Lakes District

 In Burns Lake, stop in at Woods N’ Water for all your camping and outdoor gear, and swing by Burnt Bikes before hitting the area’s extensive mountain bike trails.
-Hike to the towering Cheslatta Falls, or to China Nose Summit in Houston.
-And for those looking for a memorable day on the water, paddle and fly-fish the Stellako River.
+Be sure to check with Ride Burns about any events or trail updates.
+There’s even a site to camp at Boer Mountain/Kager Lake at the base of the trails.
+Hike to the towering Cheslatta Falls, or for those looking for a memorable day on the water, paddle and fly-fish the Stellako River.

 Smithers